-Learning from the past plan (2013-2017), FAWE will strive to deliver this strategy and implement all evolving programmes/projects with the end in mind.
+Learnings from the past plan (2013-2017) will inform the delivery of this strategy and implementation of all ongoing programmes/projects.
 FAWE sustainability strategies will be anchored on the following eight (8) principles;

-5.5.1 Sustainable Programme Designs: FAWE's core sustainability agenda will be inbuilt in our programme designs as we will seek to apply innovative techniques, ensure beneficiaries and stakeholders get more involved in implementation of interventions and work through our national chapters, members and alumni.
-These will ensure that core principles and approaches of FAWE models will continue to be applied at the end of this period or when project specific funding ends.

-5.5.2 Sustaining Interventions and Results: Since FAWE interventions and activities will be led by national chapters, members and alumni, it is almost guaranteed that the innovations or new practices meant to improve the plight of girls and young women will continue beyond this strategy period.
+- 5.5.1 Sustainable Programme Designs: FAWE's core sustainability agenda will be inbuilt in our programme designs as we will seek to apply innovative techniques, ensure beneficiaries and stakeholders get more involved in implementation of interventions and work through our national chapters, members and alumni.
+These will ensure that core principles and approaches of FAWE models will continue to be applied at the end of this period or when project specific funding ends. - 5.5.2 Sustaining Interventions and Results: Since FAWE interventions and activities will be led by national chapters, members and alumni, it is almost guaranteed that the innovations or new practices meant to improve the plight of girls and young women will continue beyond this strategy period.
 RS will work closely with NCs, alumni and members to find the most feasible ways to ensure initiatives are sustained.